kohyar/set_multiple_VMs_environment/README.md

   --detach=true \
   --name=cadvisor \
   gcr.io/google-containers/cadvisor:$VERSION </code>

+cAdvisor is now running (in the background) on http://localhost:8080.
+The setup includes directories with Docker state cAdvisor needs to observe.

 ## Duplicate other virtual machines
 The first step is to copy cloned VM into the host.
 Then you should register the VM in the VirtualBox:<br/>